OpenTMI/opentmi-default-gui/readme.md

 # Web GUI for OpenTMI

-This project contains web GUI for OpenTMI written in Angularjs.
+This project contains web GUI for OpenTMI backend, written in Angularjs.

-*..in progress, but something already exists..*

 # Test Management

 ## Testcases
 Table view for test cases.
 It (will) also support change test cases meta-informations in group.

 ## Testcase Analyse
-Analysing Test cases in PIVOT -table.
+Analysing Test cases in PIVO -table.
 It for example gives information of test summaries etc.
 There will be pre-defined configurations in future, so that it is easier to use.

 ## Testcase Tree
 This show tests in feature-tree view.
 It helps to understand what features covered by test cases and what is not.

 ## Campaign
 Campaign is group of test cases for test automation.
+(Not imlemented)

-# Test Automation
+# Test Automation (Not imlemented)
 ## Plans
 ## Tasks
 ## Schedule